 Thank you.

-Our English text for Autumn 1 is When We Walked on the Moon by David Long.
+Our English text for Autumn 2 is FArTHER by Grahame Baker-Smith.

 We will be using our different VIPERS skills: Vocabulary, Infer, Predict, Explain, Retrieve and Summarise to